anshikavermag/pulse-and-paper-mynewsletter/README.md

 This project is a web application that allows users to sign up for a newsletter using Mailchimp.
 It uses Node.js with the Express framework to handle server-side operations and interacts with the Mailchimp API to manage email subscriptions.

+## What does it do?
+- **Integrates Mailchimp API** with an Express.js application to handle user subscriptions.
+- **Implements secure API key management** using environment variables.
+- **Develops a signup form** with feedback mechanisms for successful and failed subscriptions.

 ## 🛠 Technologies Used

 - **Backend**: Node.js with Express